GuilhermeM/cxl-calculator/docs/README.md

 -   **Test Analysis:** Calculates the statistical significance of a test that has already concluded.
 -   **Pre-test Analysis:** Estimates the required duration of a future test based on desired statistical parameters and baseline traffic data.

+## 2. Features

+-   **Persistent Inputs:** The calculator uses the browser's **Local Storage** to remember your inputs, so you don't have to re-enter them every time you visit the page.
+-   **Sharable Results:** You can generate a unique URL to share your calculations with others.

-## 2. Architecture Overview
+## 3. Architecture Overview

 The application is built using **Next.js** and **React** with TypeScript.

 -   **Component-Based UI:** The UI is modular, with the main logic separated into two primary components: `TestAnalysis` and `PreTestAnalysis`, corresponding to the two application modes.
 -   **State Management:** Application state is managed locally within each component using React Hooks (`useState` for inputs, `useMemo` for memoizing expensive calculations).
+The `useLocalStorage` custom hook is used to persist state between sessions.
 -   **Styling:** Component-specific styles are managed using **CSS Modules** to ensure they are scoped locally and do not conflict.
 -   **Structure:** All calculator logic and UI reside within the `app/calculator/` route.

-## 3. Business Rules & Calculations
+## 4. Business Rules & Calculations

 This section details the core business logic that powers the calculator's two modes.
+The statistical calculations rely on approximations for the **Standard Normal Cumulative Distribution Function (CDF)** and its inverse, which are implemented in the `standardNormalCdf` and `standardNormalInverseCdf` functions.

-### 3.1 Test Analysis Mode
+### 4.1 Test Analysis Mode

 This mode determines if the observed change in a variation is statistically significant compared to the control.